alexkenan/metar/README.md

 * Weather pheomena
 * Altimeter
 * Sky condition
-* Calculates density altitude and displays it if it is > 500 feet than the elevation
+* (US airports only) Calculates density altitude and displays it if it is > 500 feet than the elevation

 It dumps the raw METAR at the end so user can verify/crosscheck the decoding.